 The PCX module features a unique robust construction that utilizes next generation thermoelectric materials to reduce thermal stresses.
 A flexible thermally conductive “soft layer” is inserted underneath the cold side ceramic substrate which absorbs the mechanically induced stresses caused by temperature cycling and extends the overall operational life in thermal cycling applications.
 PowerCycling PCX thermoelectric coolers have passed a leading PCR OEM validation test protocol inducing strenuous cycling conditions to thermoelectric coolers that mimicked real life application use.

 Schematic of the relative strain in semiconductor pellets under exaggerated thermal expansion strain in a normal thermoelectric cooler (right) and a PowerCycling Series thermoelectric cooler with dielectric thermal conductive soft layer (left).

-The PCX Series is offered in a wide range of cooling capacities ranging from 14 to 215 Watts that spans several footprints to accommodate varying tray sizes and number of wells.
-It is built with enhanced process controls and solder construction to operate in temperatures up to 120°C, which exceeds the requirements for PCR applications.
-Assembled with next generation thermoelectric materials, the PCX series offers faster ramp rates compared to standard thermoelectric cooler offerings.
+The PCX thermoelectric cooler is built with enhanced process controls and solder construction to operate in temperatures up to 120°C, which exceeds the requirements for PCR applications.
+Assembled with next generation thermoelectric materials, the PCX series offers faster ramp rates compared to standard thermoelectric cooler offerings

 When used in an array underneath a thermocycler tray, the PCX Series thermoelectric coolers optimize lateral heat spreading to offer precise, uniform temperature stability to within ±0.5°C across the entire cold block.
 Array sizes depend on the number of tray wells.